processing/p5.js/CONTRIBUTING.md

 Please be sure to review our [community statement and code of conduct](https://github.com/processing/p5.js/blob/master/CODE_OF_CONDUCT.md).
 These things are very important to us.

-Check out the [developer docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.
+Check out the [contributor docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.